 What should I do if I suspect child abuse and/or neglect?

-All States have a system to receive and respond to reports of suspected child abuse and neglect.
-If you suspect a child is being harmed, or has been harmed, you should report your concerns to the appropriate authorities, such as child protective services (CPS), in the State where the child resides.
-Each State has trained professionals who can evaluate the situation and determine whether help and services are needed.
-Most States have a toll-free number to call to report suspected child abuse and neglect.
-Child Welfare Information Gateway, a service of the Children’s Bureau, Administration for Children and Families (ACF), provides a list of State child abuse and neglect reporting numbers and information on how to make a report in each State.
+All states have a system to receive and respond to reports of suspected child abuse and neglect.
+If you suspect a child is being harmed, or has been harmed, you should report your concerns to the appropriate authorities, such as child protective services, in the state where child maltreatment is occurring.
+Each state has trained professionals who can evaluate the situation and determine whether help and services are needed.
+Most states have a toll-free number to call to report suspected child abuse and neglect.
+Child Welfare Information Gateway, a service of the Children’s Bureau, Administration for Children and Families, provides a list of Child Abuse and Neglect Reporting Numbers and information on how to make a report in each state.